Casey O'Brien: Professional

 On June 24, 2025, O'Brien was drafted third overall by the New York Sirens in the 2025 PWHL Draft.
 The Sirens acquired the pick at the draft in a trade that sent Ella Shelton to the Toronto Sceptres.
+During the preseason, O'Brien led all Sirens rookies with three assists in two games while centering a line with reigning PWHL Rookie of the Year Sarah Fillier.
+On November 18, 2025, she signed a one-year contract with the Sirens.